For many organizations, the transition to the cloud for data storage is inevitable.

 AWS and SOC

-AWS System and Organization Controls (SOC) reports are independent third-party examination reports that demonstrate how AWS achieves key compliance controls and objectives.
+AWS SOC reports are independent third-party examination reports demonstrating how AWS achieves critical compliance controls and objectives.

 These reports help you and your auditors understand the AWS controls established to support operations and compliance.